 - Peel, core, and chop up the pears into good-sized chunks.
 Roast them on a parchment-lined pan of some sort for 25-30 minutes at 375F, until they start to brown a bit and feel dry.
-Put them on a dish and cool them in the fridge.
+Transfer them to a dish and cool them in the fridge.

 - Peel and thinly slice or chop the ginger and put it in a small pot with the cream.
 Gently heat it to a very low simmer and keep it there, stirring a bit, for 5 minutes or so.
 Then, put the whole pot in the fridge to cool the cream.
-If you're short on time you could probably put the pot in an ice bath or something; otherwise, just do the pears and cream in advance, and all that follows right when you want to bake them.
-When the cream is cool you can strain out the ginger; pressing it a bit will help get all the cream and more of the gingery flavor.
+If you're short on time you could probably put the pot in an ice bath or something; otherwise, just do the pears and cream in advance and move on to the rest of the steps right before you want to bake.
+When the cream is cool you can strain out the ginger; pressing it a bit in a sieve will help get all the cream and more of the gingery flavor.

-- Mix the flour, sugar, baking powder, salt, and sesame seeds, and rub in the butter (you could use a pastry blender if you felt like it, but again, I don't have one).
-It doesn't need to be too finely combined-small chunks are ok.
+- Mix together the flour, sugar+sesame, baking powder, salt, and reserved whole sesame seeds, and rub in the butter (you could use a pastry blender if you felt like it, but again, I don't have one) until you get the mixture to the ubiquitous bread-crumb stage.
 Then, add 1/4 c of the cream, the egg, and the pear chunks, and stir.
 It may seem crumbly and dry, but you don't need more liquid-just keep stirring until it is all dampened (the slight smushing of the pears adds moisture more gradually, you just have to wait for it).
-Pat out the dough on a floured surface and cut it (you can do one round and 6 big scones, or two small rounds for 12 smaller scones (that's what I did) or anything else you like).
-If you like, you can sprinkle the tops with sugar.
-Bake at 375 on a parchment-lined baking sheet until done.
-For 12 smaller scones, it took about 20 minutes, and larger would, of course, take longer-perhaps 30 minutes.
-Also, to make sure they all get evenly cooked, try not to crowd them on the baking sheet.
-They like a bit of space to crisp up the sides.
+If you feel like you've been stirring forever and it's still crumbly, by all means, add more cream, but with the moisture from the pears it's easy to over-do on liquids so it's best to try and hold back a bit.